GiulianoAgostini04/NIA-Project/NIA Software Environment/NIA for Processing and Training/README.md

 # NIA BCI for Processing And Training

-MATLAB (App Designer) application for offline EEG signal processing and training, part of the **NIA – Non-Invasive and Adaptable BCI System**.
+MATLAB application for EEG signal processing and training, part of the **NIA Project**.

 ## Contents of this folder